dlmitc3/Zillow_Regression_Project/README.md

 - My goal is to create a reliable model for predicting property values.
 Using in depth data analysis of Zillows property data from 2017.
 I will use exploratory analysis techniques to identify the key drivers of the assessed tax value for those properties, then use machine learning algorithms to create a model capable of predicting tax values based on features of the property.

+**Questions to think about:**

+- Is there a significant correlation between the number of bathrooms in a home and it's value?

+- Is there a significant correlation between the number of bedrooms in a home and it's value?

+- Is there a significant correlation between the square footage of a home and it's value?

+- Which has a greater effect on home values, number of bedrooms, number of bathrooms, or square footage?

+- A three bedrooms and two bathrooms home is often considered ideal for many buyers.
+Could this be a useful categorical feature?

 **DATA DICTIONARY**